 But for my children, I would have them keep their distance from the thick-

 ening center; corruption

 In the fourth stanza of ‘Shine, Perishing Republic,’ the speaker says that despite all this and the unavoidable nature of the cycle, he does not want those he cares about to suffer at the heart of the corruption.
 He’d “have them keep their distance”.
-It is not “compulsory” to participate in the corruption, he adds.
-This line also contains a good example of a synecdoche.
+It is not “compulsory” to participate in corruption, he adds.
+This line also contains a good example of synecdoche.
 The speaker is using one thing to represent the larger whole.
 The “cities” represent the empire, or America, and the mountains the uncorrupt nature.

 And boys, be in nothing so moderate as in love of man, a clever servant,

 In the last lines of ‘Shine, Perishing Empire’ the speaker concludes by addressing his children, his boys.
 This is an example of an apostrophe.
 He tells them that they shouldn’t get distracted by or too attached to the idea of loving humankind.
 Men are not as loveable as one might want them to be.
 They are cruel and “insufferable master[s]”.

 The final line of the poem uses the example of God and Jesus Christ to show the boys why they shouldn’t love humanity too much.
 Christ did this and got caught in the “trap” of their cruelty.